briancappello/flask-unchained/README.md

 ## The best way to build Flask apps

-**Flask Unchained is a fully integrated, optional-batteries-included web framework for Flask and its extension ecosystem.** Out of the box, it's as minimal as Flask itself.
+**Flask Unchained is a fully integrated, optional-batteries-included web framework for Flask and its extension ecosystem.**

+Out of the box, it's as minimal as Flask itself.
 But Flask Unchained apps can also pick and choose "bundles" to enable: bundles are standalone Python packages that are both a replacement for blueprints and allow for integrating stock Flask extensions with Flask Unchained.
+All of the code that lives in bundles (including your app's code, which is a bundle itself), is automatically registered with Flask.
 Flask Unchained aims to stay true to the spirit and API of Flask itself, while also enabling you to rapidly build large and complex web apps and GraphQL/REST APIs with Flask.

 > The architecture and "developer experience" of how Flask Unchained and its bundles work is inspired by the [Symfony Framework](https://symfony.com/), which is enterprise-level awesome, aside from the fact that it isn't Python ;)